JostSchienke/UnityEditorTimeTracker/README.md

 # UnityEditorTimeTracker
-This Editor Extension in Unity Tracks your current Session Time as well as the complete time you spent in Unity. the Tracked time is saved in a JSON file called EditorTimeLog.json and is saved in the Root folder of your Project
+This editor extension in Unity tracks your current session time as well as the total time you have spent in Unity.
+The tracked time is saved in a JSON file called EditorTimeLog.json which is saved in the Root folder of your Project.

 ## Authors